 It is possible that you will be tested for lisinopril.
 One reason this might occur is if your doctor thinks you are being dishonest about whether you are following your lisinopril prescription.
 Another would be if you overdosed on the drug and doctors wanted to check to see what was in your system.

 Drugs like lisinopril remain detectable by screening methods for varying lengths of time, based on a number of factors.
-These include: